HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 3. Radio Wave/section 3-3 Propagation.md

 Think of sky wave propagation like bouncing a ball off the ceiling to reach someone across the room.
 The ionosphere acts as our "ceiling" in the sky, but instead of a hard surface, it's a region of charged particles that bends (or refracts) radio waves back toward Earth.
 For simplicity, this bending is often called "bouncing" or "reflection," though it's really a gradual refraction through layers of the ionosphere.

-- Different layers of the ionosphere affect different frequencies
+- Different layers of the ionosphere affect different frequencies.
-- Time of day and solar activity change how well it reflects signals
+- Time of day and solar activity change how well it reflects signals.
-- Multiple signal paths can cause fading as they combine in different ways
+- Multiple signal paths can cause fading as they combine in different ways.

 ##### Auroral Propagation